The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 Cons:

-• Requires significant skill point investment (11 levels is substantial)
+• Requires significant skill point investment

 • Lockpicking might not align with your build priorities

-When this method makes sense: If you’re already running a stealth or tech-focused build that naturally invests in lockpicking, you’ll hit level 11 organically.
-In that case, just pick the lock when you’re ready.
+Should you level lockpicking just for this?
+Probably not.
+Eleven levels is a major skill point commitment.
+If you’re already running a stealth or tech-focused build that naturally invests in lockpicking, you’ll hit level 11 organically.
+Otherwise, use Method 2.

 For more on skill allocation strategies, check our best starting builds guide.

-Method 2: Power Switch (No Skill Required)
+Method 2: Hidden Lever (No Skill Required)

 Requirement: Observation and basic platforming

-Finding the power switch:
+Finding the hidden lever:

-Activating the switch:
+Activating the lever:

-1. Interact with the power switch
+1. Interact with the lever

 3. The grated doors will swing open automatically